|Phone Number:||(203) 582-5382|

-Together with Head Coach Rick Seeley, Coach Turner has re-energized the program’s team culture around an attitude that emphasizes team play, hard work, and a commitment to defensive hockey.
+Together with head coach Rick Seeley, Turner has re-energized the program’s team culture around an attitude that emphasizes team play, hard work, and a commitment to defensive hockey.
 Under their leadership, the Bobcats established new lows for goals against, leading the nation in Scoring Defense in 2009-10 by holding opponents to 1.38 goals per game.
-The team went from the most penalized team in the nation in 2007-2008 to the least penalized team in Division I women’s ice hockey the past three seasons under the current staff.
+The team went from the most penalized team in the nation in 2007-2008 to the least penalized team in Division I women’s ice hockey the past four seasons under the current staff.
 Additionally, her attention to detail on special teams and with the defensemen has helped many members of team realize new lofty personal and team goals.

 Turner graduated from Brown University in 2003 with a degree in psychology, and earned a master’s degree in education from Elmira College in 2007.
 She lives in Wallingford, Conn. with her husband Paul.

-- Third season as assistant coach for Quinnipiac women's ice hockey
+- Third season as associate head coach for Quinnipiac women's ice hockey

 - Previously served as an assistant at Colgate University